robcarver17/pysystemtrade/docs/futures.md

 We then check that the roll calendar is monotonic and valid.

 A *monotonic* roll calendar will have increasing datestamps in the index.
 It's possible, if your data is messy, to get non-monotonic calendars.
-Unfortunately there is no automatic way to fix this, you need to dive in and rebuild the  (this is why I store the calendars as .csv files to make such hacking easy).
+Unfortunately there is no automatic way to fix this, you need to dive in and rebuild the data (this is why I store the calendars as .csv files to make such hacking easy).

 A *valid* roll calendar will have current and next contract prices on the roll date.
 Since this is how we generate the roll calendars they should always pass this test (if we couldn't find a date when we have aligned prices then the calendar generation would have failed with an exception).